 The Banrural at the main gates is around 20 minutes by car from the second gate and the Tikal hotels.
 So be sure to decide in advance and purchase all necessary tickets for the sunrise tour, sunset tour, Uaxactún, etc. before heading inside.

 If you purchase the regular ticket for a different day, do let the ticket operator know.
-You do not need a ticket for the current date if you’re only staying in the hotel zone and won’t be entering the site of the ruins.
+You do not need a ticket for the current date if you’re only staying in the hotel zone and won’t be entering the site of the Mayan temples.

-How does the sunrise and sunset tour for Tikal work?
+How does the sunrise and sunset tour work?

 Although the sunrise excursion is a popular option, it does get quite misty in the jungle during the mornings.
 Try for the sunset tour (or both), and you may have a better chance of catching the rays!

-Although Flores has plenty of accommodation, you can opt to stay in a hotel in Tikal or camp in Tikal to fully experience the jungle life.
+Although Flores has plenty of accommodation, you can opt to stay in a hotel in Tikal or camp in Tikal National Park to fully experience the jungle life.

 Hotels in Tikal